nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![result for 'add'](images/addAlexYeohResult.png)

 Note:
-* `add` command will fail if you try to add a person which already exists.
-You may refer to [invalid contacts](#what-is-considered-as-invalid-contacts) to see what counts as same person.
+* `add` command will fail if you try to add a person who is already in the address book.
+You may refer to [invalid contacts](#what-is-considered-as-invalid-contacts) to see what is considered as having the same identity.
 * `add` command will fail if you attempt to add person with a duplicate field as an existing contact, please refer to [invalid contacts](#what-is-considered-as-invalid-contacts) for more information.

 <div style="page-break-after: always;"></div>